Skip to main content

 Hollow stocks require a little more preparation work than solid stocks, as the adapter will need to rely upon the additional support of the epoxy resin as a bedding material to hold it in position and manage the energy of the rifle in use.

-Once the hole has been bored to the correct size the adapter and internal surfaces should be keyed, cleaned & degreased to provide the epoxy resin with a good surface to grab.
+The adapter and internal surfaces should be keyed, cleaned, and degreased to give the epoxy adhesive a good surface to grab onto.

-Some stocks have very little inside them and in these cases, it is a good idea to build up a larger body of bedding material inside the stock to support the adapter.
+Some stocks have very little inside them, and in these cases, it is a good idea to build up a larger body of bedding material inside the stock to support the adapter.

 The image below shows a Weirauch PCP rifle stock.
 The wood is relatively thin along the base & hollowed out inside.